spnda/fastgltf/docs/tools.rst

    **fastgltf** includes these definitions for types from other math libraries.
 Currently, **fastgltf** supports DirectXMath with ``fastgltf/dxmath_element_traits.hpp`` and glm with  ``fastgltf/glm_element_traits.hpp``.
    Simply including these headers will allow the tools to convert to your preferred types directly.
+   These headers could also be used as a reference on how to add support for other types.

 .. note::